wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check.md

 ## The WSO2 rule

-**A known-vulnerable component never ships in a release.** Either the vulnerable code path is not reachable from product code (documented and approved by the WSO2 Security and Compliance Team) or the component is upgraded / replaced / removed.
+**A known-vulnerable component never ships in a release.** Either the vulnerable code path is not reachable from product code (documented and approved by a designated security reviewer for the product) or the component is upgraded / replaced / removed.
 A finding that is neither fixed nor formally accepted **blocks the release**.
 Defer is not an option.

 ## When dependency scans run